Irish Bacon and Cabbage

 For The Pastry

-yolk; mixed with a splash of milk.
-Place the steak and kidney in a bowl with
+Egg yolk; mixed with a splash of milk.
+Place the steak and kidney in a

-the Guinness and herbs.
-Cover and leave for at least 4 hours, preferably overnight.
+bowl with the Guinness and herbs.
+Cover and leave for at least 4 hours,

-Heat 1 tsp of the dripping or lard in a large, heavy pan and gently fry the
+flour.
+Heat 1 tsp of the dripping or lard in a large, heavy pan and

-Bring slowly to a simmer, stirring as the sauce thickens, then cover the pan
+water.
+Bring slowly to a simmer, stirring as the sauce thickens, then

-and cook gently for 1.5 hours.
-Taste the gravy, adjust the seasoning with
+cover the pan and cook gently for 1.5 hours.
+Taste the gravy, adjust the

 Transfer to a deep pie dish, place a pie funnel in the middle and leave to

-or add the lard, season with salt and pepper and mix lightly with your hands.
+suet or add the lard, season with salt and pepper and mix lightly with

-it with water, then put the pastry lid in place.
-Trim and crimp the edge,
+Dampen it with water, then put the pastry lid in place.
+Trim and crimp

-knocking it back with the flat blade of a knife so that the actual edge looks
+the edge, knocking it back with the flat blade of a knife so that the

 Top